 Beads with Dry Flies & Nymphs

 Around this time trout will also key in on dry fly hatches.
-To take this approach to the next level, try doing a dry dropper rig with a single bead and hook or bead fixed above a nymph.
-Both are fun ways to incorporate beads into your early season fly-fishing.
+To take this approach to the next level, try doing a dry dropper rig with a single bead and hook.
+A Royal Wulff in #10 or #12 is an excellent big dry that can support a dropped bead.
+This is a really fun ways to incorporate beads into your early season fly-fishing.

 Wrapping It All Up